Thoracentesis for lung cancer

 What is thoracentesis?

-Thoracentesis is a procedure to drain excess fluid from the pleura, the space that surrounds the lungs.
+Thoracentesis is a procedure to drain excess fluid from the chest cavity, the space that surrounds the lungs.

-With thoracentesis, a needle or tube is inserted through the chest wall into the space around the lungs (pleural space), often with ultrasound guidance.
+With thoracentesis, a catheter is inserted through the chest wall into the space around the lungs (pleural space), often with ultrasound guidance.
 The excess fluid is then drained.